-Individual and group perspectives are incredibly important to problem solving strategies, but what happens if people are set in their minds and need a change of perspective in order to approach a problem more effectively?
+Individual and group perspectives are incredibly important, but what happens if people are set in their minds and need a change of perspective in order to approach a problem more effectively?

-Flip It is one of the problem solving techniques we love in that it is both simple to understand and run, and allows groups to understand how their perspectives and biases are formed.
+Flip It is a method we love because it is both simple to understand and run, and allows groups to understand how their perspectives and biases are formed.

 No problem and solution is free from existing bias and by changing perspectives with Flip It, you can then develop a problem solving model quickly and effectively.

 One of the most useful problem solving skills you can teach your team is of approaching challenges with creativity, flexibility, and openness.
-Problem solving games like The Creativity Dice allow teams to overcome the potential hurdle of too much linear thinking and approach the problem solving process with a sense of fun and speed.
+Games like The Creativity Dice allow teams to overcome the potential hurdle of too much linear thinking and approach the process with a sense of fun and speed.

-Problem solving activities that encourage rapid work and iteration while asking participants to be flexible and move between different points of view are great to include in any problem solving process.
-Having a stage for idea incubation in this game is also important – problem solving strategies should include moments of pause and thought to ensure the solutions that are put forward are the most suitable.
+Encouraging rapid work and iteration while asking participants to be flexible are great skills to cultivate.
+Having a stage for idea incubation in this game is also important.
+Moments of pause can help ensure the ideas that are put forward are the most suitable.

-Fishbone Analysis – or Ishikawa diagram as also popularly labeled – helps groups to dig deeper and understand the origins of a problem in order to deliver more considered and effective solutions.
-It’s a great example of a root cause analysis template that is simple for everyone on a team to get their head around.
+Fishbone Analysis helps groups to dig deeper and understand the origins of a problem.
+It’s a great example of a root cause analysis method that is simple for everyone on a team to get their head around.

 Participants in this activity are asked to annotate a diagram of a fish, first adding the problem or issue to be worked on at the head of a fish before then brainstorming the root causes of the problem and adding them as bones on the fish.

-Using abstractions such as a diagram of a fish can really help a team break out of their regular thinking and develop creative approach to both the problem and solution.
-Particularly useful with work problems that may require a larger organizational solution, definitely give Fishbone Analysis a go if you want to improve problem solving skills in your team which can lead to effective business change.
+Using abstractions such as a diagram of a fish can really help a team break out of their regular thinking and develop a creative approach.

 12. Problem Tree

-Encouraging visual thinking can be an essential part of many problem solving strategies, and by simply reframing and clarifying problems a group can move towards developing a problem solving model that works for them.
+Encouraging visual thinking can be an essential part of many strategies.
+By simply reframing and clarifying problems, a group can move towards developing a problem solving model that works for them.

 In Problem Tree, groups are asked to first brainstorm a list of problems – these can be design problems, team problems or larger business problems – and then organize them into a hierarchy.
 The hierarchy could be from most important to least important or abstract to practical, though the key thing with problem solving games that involve this aspect is that your group has some way of managing and sorting all the issues that are raised.